 Engraving: How do we do it?
 How does the discount work?

 Engraving needs to be ordered via the shopping cart on the website, just like your product.
 Once you have paid for your order, you will immediately start coordinating the design with Stephanie Williams at Handlebar Studios.

 First, you will order and pay for engraving when you purchase your box on the H.H.
 Boogie website.
-Then you will go to the Handlebar Studios link, where you can choose to upload your own file (a logo or your very own design) OR you can pick a standard design option.
-The basic designs are complimentary, but if you need some help with design, Stephanie does offer that at a reasonable rate as well.
+Then you will go to the Engraving Submission Page, where you can choose to upload your own file (a logo or your very own design) OR you can pick a standard design option.
+The basic designs are complimentary.
 You can view the standard designs and file specifications for custom designs at the link above.

 The engravings discount is for duplicates of the same design on the same product only.
 The majority of photographers use this discount to order bundles of Evans with their logo.

 How does it work to ship to our clients?

 We know how important it is that your products be pretty throughout delivery, but trust us when we say that it’s equally as important that we don’t take risks during shipping!
 Our philosophy is to make them beautiful for you and then pack, pack, pack! 🙂 We will continue to try to improve on this for you as we are able.